Fl0w3rCh1ld/ChoiceMakerApp/README.md

 I divided my subjects into two categories: 'Arts & Humanities' and 'Sciences'

 I will add updates to this README as I continue with my project.

+#22.03.22 Update
+I added the "YesNoMaybe" code with the string values in english.